SpiriitLabs/form-filter-bundle/Resources/doc/filtertypeextension.md

 ##### The `filter_condition_builder` option:

 This option is used to defined the operator (and/or) to use between each condition.
-This option is expected to be closure and recieve one parameter which is an instance of `Lexik\Bundle\FormFilterBundle\Filter\Condition\ConditionBuilderInterface`.
+This option is expected to be closure and recieve one parameter which is an instance of `Spiriit\Bundle\FormFilterBundle\Filter\Condition\ConditionBuilderInterface`.

 See [4.iii section](working-with-the-bundle.md#iii-customize-condition-operator) for examples.